-- 1. a.
-SPN 311 Spanish Conversation and Composition - or SPN 310 Spanish Grammar and Composition for Students of Hispanic-American Background - b.
-SPN 312 Introduction to Literary Studies
+1. SPN 311 Spanish Conversation and Composition (or SPN 310 Spanish Grammar and Composition for Students of Hispanic-American Background) and SPN 312 Introduction to Literary Studies

 (Note: Challenge examinations are only given for SPN 311.
 See Notes 1 and 2, below.)
-2. SPN 321 Advanced Spanish Grammar and Composition

-- 3. SPN 391 The Culture and Civilization of Spain - or SPN 392 The Culture and Civilization of Spanish America - 4.
-Three courses from: - a) SPN 395 Introduction to Spanish-American Literature I - b) SPN 396 Introduction to Spanish-American Literature II - c) SPN 397 Introduction to Spanish Literature I - d) SPN 398 Introduction to Spanish Literature II - 5.
-SPN 393 Introduction to Hispanic Linguistics

-B. Advanced Courses in Hispanic Linguistics, Literature, and Culture
+- 2. SPN 321 Advanced Spanish Grammar and Composition - 3.
+SPN 391 The Culture and Civilization of Spain - or SPN 392 The Culture and Civilization of Spanish America - 4.
+Three courses from: - SPN 395 Introduction to Spanish-American Literature I - SPN 396 Introduction to Spanish-American Literature II - SPN 397 Introduction to Spanish Literature I - SPN 398 Introduction to Spanish Literature II - 5.
+SPN 393 Introduction to Hispanic Linguistics - B. Advanced Courses in Hispanic Linguistics, Literature, and Culture